 In addition to enjoying this crockpot applesauce as a healthy snack, you can use it in many baking recipes that call for applesauce.
 These Applesauce Muffins and Applesauce Cake are going to be the first things I make with it.
-Serve it as a side with chicken or pork, or mix it into yogurt with a sprinkle of granola for a healthy breakfast.
+Serve it as a side with chicken or pork, with Potato Pancakes, or mix it into yogurt with a sprinkle of granola for a healthy breakfast.

 How to Make Homemade Crockpot Applesauce

 - Apples.
-For homemade applesauce, I love using a mix of apples.
+For this homemade applesauce recipe, I love using a mix of apples.
 Each apple adds its own unique flavor, giving your homemade applesauce a more complex final flavor.
 I also made the crockpot applesauce WITH the peels on, and loved how it turned out.
 More details on apple selection and peeling below.

 - Honey.
 Honey and apples go together like applesauce and my spoon (the two are very well acquainted at this point.)
-In addition to the beauty of the pairing, I wanted to make my crockpot applesauce with no sugar (the white, refined kind), so honey was a perfect option for this reason too.
-If you’re making crockpot applesauce for baby or prefer not to use any form of sugar for a different reason, you can always choose a sweet variety of apples and omit it entirely.
+In addition to the beauty of the pairing, I wanted to make my crockpot applesauce with no sugar (the refined white or brown sugar), so honey was a perfect option for this reason too.
+If you’re making crockpot applesauce for baby or prefer not to use any form of sugar substitutes or sweeteners for a different reason, you can always choose a sweet variety of apples and omit it entirely.